hansemannn/titanium-firebase-cloud-messaging/README.md

 `apnsToken` (String, set) (iOS only)

 `lastData` (Object) (Android only)
 The propery `lastData` will contain the data part when you send a notification push message (so both nodes are visible inside the push payload).
+Read before calling `registerForPushNotifications()`.

 #### Events